drublic/Templates/README.md

       id: 'title-element'
     });

-The generated ID will be stored on each object
+The generated ID will be stored on each object.

+### Update

 If you want to you can now update the data like this: